coderefinery/git-collaborative/content/contributing.md

 ## Contributing very minor changes

-- Fork repository
+- Clone or fork+clone repository
 - Create a branch
 - Commit and push change
-- File a pull request or merge request
+- Open a pull request or merge request

 ## If you observe an issue and have an idea how to fix it